IFM-Ulm/ro-pr-fw/Readme.md

 ### Framework Usage
 Apart from these files, creating the full project flow is generalized and the same for all boards and Zynq chips.
 First, the user has to create a project and only define the board in the last tab of the project creation wizard by selecting the intended board files (no other files included or created).
-Afterwards, the tcl files contained in the folder \emph{tcl} have to be called in numerical order as follows:
+Afterwards, the tcl files contained in the folder tcl have to be called in numerical order as follows:

 * fw1_generate_filesets.tcl - imports all necessary files, creates the required filesets and creates the block design
 * fw2_generate_partialflow.tcl - enables the Partial Reconfiguration flow, creates the partition definition and modules and the toplevel runs